flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

 # Migrating from Cloud-Config to Container Linux Config

-Historically, the recommended way to provision a Flatcar Container Linux machine was with a cloud-config.
+Flatcar Container Linus started as a fork of CoreOS Container Linux.
+Historically, the recommended way to provision a CoreOS Container Linux machine was with a cloud-config.
 This was a YAML file specifying things like systemd units to run, users that should exist, and files that should be written.
-This file would be given to a Flatcar Container Linux machine, and saved on disk.
+This file would be given to a CoreOS Container Linux machine, and saved on disk.
 Then a utility called coreos-cloudinit running in a systemd unit would read this file, look at the system state, and make necessary changes on every boot.

-Going forward, a new method of provisioning with Container Linux Configs is now recommended.
+The current recommended method is provisioning with Container Linux Configs.

 This document details how to convert an existing cloud-config into a Container Linux Config.
 Once a Container Linux Config has been written, it is given to the Config Transpiler to be converted into an Ignition Config.
 This Ignition Config can then be provided to a booting machine.
 For more information on this process, take a look at the [provisioning guide][provisioning].